 Elaine also teaches classes to genealogists on several subjects.
 See the Classes Taught page for a listing.

 Elaine is a Past President of the Central Florida Genealogical Society and was on their Board of Directors for 12 years.
 She is currently the Coordinator of both the Hobday/Hobdy and Hatfield DNA Projects.
 She is a member of the International Society of Family History Writers and Editors, and the Society of Florida Archivists.
 She is a frequent contributor to several genealogical publications.
-She is a member of the Daughters of the American Revolution, First Families of St. Louis, the Claiborne Society, the Bridger Family Association, the New England Historic Genealogical Society and is also a member of several regional historical and genealogical societies, including the Tidewater Genealogical Society, Wilson County (NC) Genealogical Society, Isle of Wight (VA) Historical Society, New England Historical and Genealogical Society, St. Louis (MO) Genealogical Society, Apex (NC) Historical Society, and the KYOWVA Genealogical and Historical Society.
+She is a member of the Daughters of the American Revolution, First Families of St. Louis, the Claiborne Society, the Bridger Family Association, the New England Historic Genealogical Society and is also a member of several regional historical and genealogical societies, including the Tidewater Genealogical Society, Wilson County (NC) Genealogical Society, Isle of Wight (VA) Historical Society, St. Louis (MO) Genealogical Society, and the KYOWVA Genealogical and Historical Society.